as595/NITheP/README.md

 * Big Telescope, Big Data: Indirect imaging in the SKA era (see associated Python tutorial)
 * Real-time classification at SKA-scale for time domain astrophysics (see associated Python tutorial)
 * Data-centric machine learning for SKA post-processing

+# Tutorials:

+* Simulating an interferometer and making an image.
+* Machine Learning for Pulsar Classification.

 -----